shader-slang/slang/docs/design/existential-types.md

 For simple interfaces this is sometimes possible, but in the general case there are other desirable language features that get in the way:

-* When an interface has associted types, there is no type that can be chosen as the associated type for the interface's existential type.
+* When an interface has associated types, there is no type that can be chosen as the associated type for the interface's existential type.
 The "obvious" approach of using the constraints on the associatd type can lead to unsound logic when interface methods take associated types as parameters.

 * When an interface uses the "this type" (e.g., an `IComparable` interface with a `compareTo(ThisType other)` method), it isn't correct to simplify the this type to the interface type (just because you have to `IComarable` values doesn't mean you can compare them - they have to be of the same concrete type!)